feltus/Working_with_Human_Genome_Data_on_Palmetto2/README.md

 5. When each format is most appropriate in a typical NGS analysis pipeline Please include examples of what each format looks like and explain the biological information each one captures."
 ```

-Note: Make sure to clean up your workspace when you're done by deleting the large files from scratch space.